virboli/flaggle/README.md

 ## Development

-This app is built using Svelte and SvelteKit.
-Start by cloning or forking this repository.
+This app is built using SvelteKit.

 Install dependencies